Casey at the Bat (1916 film): Plot

-As he is characterized in Ernest Thayer's poem, Casey (DeWolf Hopper) in this film was a "mighty" baseball player, the star and leading hitter of the town of Mudville's team.
+As he is characterized in Ernest Thayer's poem, Casey in this film was a "mighty" baseball player, the star and leading hitter of the town of Mudville's team.
 The motion picture's storyline, however, as described in 1916 reviews and news items, expanded considerably on Casey's personal life outside of baseball.
-He is portrayed living at the house of his sister (Kate Toncray) and brother-in-law (Bert Hadley) and working as a clerk and "errand boy" at Hicks' General Store in Mudville.
+He is portrayed living at the house of his sister and brother-in-law and working as a clerk and "errand boy" at Hicks' General Store in Mudville.
 Although he is a baseball hero in his community, Casey away from the playing field has few friends or admirers due to his clumsy, coarse behavior.
-Only a "half-witted" man (Frank Hughes) and the town's little children like the giant-sized athlete.
-Among the latter is Casey's six-year-old niece (Mae Giraci) to whom he is deeply devoted.
+Only a "half-witted" man and the town's little children like the giant-sized athlete.
+Among the latter is Casey's six-year-old niece to whom he is deeply devoted.

-Despite his unattractive appearance and social ineptness, Casey is infatuated with a pretty, young woman in town, Angevine Blodgett (Marguerite Marsh).
-She is the daughter of the local judge, is cordial to Casey whenever she sees him at the general store or elsewhere in public, but she is in love with Bert Collins (Frank Bennett), a handsome "college man" she hopes to marry.
+Despite his unattractive appearance and social ineptness, Casey is infatuated with a pretty, young woman in town, Angevine Blodgett.
+She is the daughter of the local judge, is cordial to Casey whenever she sees him at the general store or elsewhere in public, but she is in love with Bert Collins, a handsome "college man" she hopes to marry.
 Collins is also a skillful pitcher on the baseball team of Mudville's bitter sports rival, Frogtown.